 After the order has been completed, your email address, which has been hashed using a cryptological one-way

-function, is transmitted to Trusted Shops GmbH.
+function, is transmitted to Trusted Shops AG.
 The legal basis is Art.
 6 (1) 1 lit. f GDPR.
 This serves to check

-whether you are already registered for services with Trusted Shops GmbH and is therefore necessary for the
+whether you are already registered for services with Trusted Shops AG and is therefore necessary for the

 fulfillment of our and Trusted Shops overriding legitimate interests in the provision of buyer protection linked to

 the specific order and the transactional evaluation services in accordance with Art.
 6 (1) 1 lit. f GDPR required.